Strain correlation functions in isotropic elastic bodies: Large wavelength limit for two-dimensional systems: Introduction

-\paragraph*{Background.} A tensor field assigns a tensor to each point of the mathematical space, in our case for simplicity a two-dimensional Euclidean vector space with Cartesian coordinates and an orthonormal tensor basis \cite{McConnell,Schouten,Schultz_Piszachich}.
+A tensor field assigns a tensor to each point of the mathematical space, in our case for simplicity a two-dimensional Euclidean vector space with Cartesian coordinates and an orthonormal tensor basis \cite{McConnell,Schouten,Schultz_Piszachich,spmP5a}.
 Tensor fields are used in differential geometry \cite{McConnell}, general relativity \cite{Lambourne,Frankel_T}, in the analysis of stress and strain in materials \cite{ChaikinBook,LandauElasticity,TadmorCMTBook} and in numerous other applications in science and engineering.
-Tensor fields are experimentally \cite{Klix12,Klix15} or numerically \cite{Fuchs17,Fuchs18,Fuchs19,Lemaitre15,Lemaitre18,lyuda18,lyuda22a,MM22,spmP5a,Debregeas03,WXBB15,Weeks15,Bocquet04,Bocquet09,Lemaitre13,Barrat14c,FlennerSzamel15b,Fuchs16,Fuchs18b,Reichman21,Reichman21b} probed by means of correlation functions \cite{AllenTildesleyBook,HansenBook,ForsterBook} of their components and, importantly, these correlation functions are themselves components of tensor fields.
-See Appendix~\ref{ten} for details.
-Assuming translational invariance, correlation functions are naturally best analyzed (both for theoretical and numerical reasons) in a first step in reciprocal space as functions of the wavevector $\qvec$ from which the dependence on the spatial field vector $\rvec$ in real space can then be deduced by inverse Fourier transformation \cite{lyuda18,lyuda22a,spmP5a}.
+Tensor fields are experimentally \cite{Klix12,Klix15} or numerically \cite{Fuchs17,Fuchs18,Fuchs19,Lemaitre15,Lemaitre18,lyuda18,lyuda22a,MM22,spmP5a,Debregeas03,WXBB15,Weeks15,Bocquet04,Bocquet09,Lemaitre13,Barrat13,Barrat14c,FlennerSzamel15b,Fuchs16,Fuchs18b,Reichman21,Reichman21b} probed by means of correlation functions \cite{AllenTildesleyBook,HansenBook,ForsterBook} of their components and, importantly, these correlation functions are themselves components of tensor fields \cite{spmP5a}.
+See Appendix~\ref{ten} for a brief review.
+Assuming translational invariance, correlation functions are naturally best analyzed, both for theoretical \cite{Fuchs17,Fuchs18,Fuchs19,lyuda18} and numerical \cite{AllenTildesleyBook,lyuda22a,spmP5a} reasons, in a first step as functions of the wavevector $\qvec$ in reciprocal space.
+The dependence on the spatial field vector $\rvec$ in real space can then be deduced (cf.~Appendix~\ref{app_FT}) in a second step by inverse Fourier transformation (FT).
+This was done, e.g., in our recent analysis \cite{spmP5a} of the spatial correlations of the (time-averaged) stress tensor fields in amorphous glasses formed by polydisperse Lennard-Jones (pLJ) particles deep in the glass regime (cf.~Sec.~\ref{tech_algo}).
+It can thus be shown that all stress correlation functions (both in reciprocal as in real space) can be described by means of {\em one} ``Invariant Correlation Function" (ICF) in reciprocal space characterizing the typical ensemble fluctuations of the quenched normal stress components in reciprocal space perpendicular to the wavevector $\qvec$.
+Under additional but rather general assumptions \cite{spmP5a} this ICF is given in the large-wavelength limit by a thermodynamic quantity, the equilibrium Young modulus of the system.